LaurieWired/BenchmarkCustomPTX/README.md

 ## The Specialized PTX Instruction

 The benchmark demonstrates using a read-only PTX instruction `ld.global.nc.L1::no_allocate.L2::256B` to read from global data.
-The PTX modifier `.nc` indicates that a non-coherent cache, and `.L1::no_allocate` tells the hardware not to allocate space in L1 cache for the data.
+The PTX modifier `.nc` indicates a non-coherent cache, and `.L1::no_allocate` tells the hardware not to allocate space in L1 cache for the data.

 ## Requirements

 - CUDA 12.3 and above
-- NVIDIA Hopper GPU (H100, H800, etc.)
+- NVIDIA Hopper GPU (Ex.
+H100)

 ## Building and Running
 ```